DanProgrammer1999/LambdaShooter/README.md

 - collision detection (players and map, players and bullets)
 - custom textures and animations
 - multiplayer (client and server standalone programs)
+- levels depending on the statistics which increase the bullets power
+- etc.

+## Results: What is not Working

+We didn't manage to finish:
 - killing other players, falling to death and respawning
 - statistics of deaths and kills

-- levels depending on the statistics which increase the bullets power
-- etc.
+All of this implemented in master, which currently have big issues with perfomance due to last switches to `TChans`.

+## What can be improved

+It would be nice to fix perfomance issues on master.
+I believe big issues came from saving each frame to a `TChan` which is unbounded queue because `TVars` was nice in term of perfomance.
+First, it is good idea to communicate using more lightweight structure rather than` World`.
+Second, maybe instead of sending each frame we should accumulate world changes and send them pereodically (every 30 ms for example), not each frame.
+Also, would be nice to track current animation frame of each player Entity.
+So that we can play reasonable animation of all clients.

+## How it looks like now
 ![InGame picture](docs/supreme.png)